MundoDele Spanish Grammar

 Spanish subjunctive conjugation: hable, coma, viva, haya hablado, tuviera.

-Why learn subjunctive conjugation with MundoDele?
+Why subjunctive conjugation matters

 The practical goal is simple: know which form you need, how to build it and why the sentence uses the subjunctive at all.

-How to use this page
+How to use this Spanish subjunctive conjugation guide

 Use this page as the central conjugation overview for the Spanish subjunctive.
-Start with the present subjunctive, then move to the compound forms with haber, and finally study the imperfect and pluperfect subjunctive for past and hypothetical meanings.
+Start with the present subjunctive, then move to compound forms with haber, and finally study the imperfect and pluperfect subjunctive for past and hypothetical meanings.

 Present forms